Ayushi024/HiveBox-DevOps-2/README.md

   - `/metrics` – Exposes Prometheus metrics.
   - `/version` – Returns application version.
 - **Debugged and fixed endpoint errors** during initial tests.

+**SonarQube**
+SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality.
+It performs automatic reviews through static code analysis to detect bugs, vulnerabilities, and code smells across various programming languages.

+**Terrascan**
+Terrascan is a static code analyzer developed by Tenable for Infrastructure as Code (IaC).
+It enables developers and DevOps teams to scan IaC templates for security vulnerabilities and compliance violations before deploying infrastructure, ensuring that cloud resources are provisioned securely.